 If you fall into the college-student/entry-level/new-grad group and are tempted to go to two pages, just be sure that you have the relevant material to justify a second page.

 In his Resume Critique Writer software, Strategic Resumes’ Cooper offers this view of the growing acceptance of the two-page resume: “The resume has now taken the place of the initial interview, and only those with significant qualifications and strong resumes are even invited to interview.
 As a result, more, not less, information is now needed on the resume, and the past insistence on short resumes has now given way to more in-depth, two-page resumes for most professional positions,” Cooper writes “True, it does take an additional minute or less for an HR professional to review the second page of a resume but that extra minute is seen as far more helpful than scheduling a questionable candidate for a personal interview.”

-Q TIPS: Quick and Quintessential Career & Job Tips Job-hunting tips from the November 26, 2007 issue of QuintZine.
-A nice way to thank and maintain your network during the…
+Q TIPS: Quick and Quintessential Career & Job Tips Job-hunting tips from the January 17, 2005 issue of QuintZine.
+It’s almost time for Job Shadow Day 2005.
+On February 2,…